greenmouse-27/pwhl_codes/README.md

 # pwhl_codes
-Codes for interesting stats about PWHL teams
+Codes for interesting stats about PWHL teams lineups from the 2024-2025 Regular Season.
+Code written by Erin.

 # instructions
 you will need an installation of python with the pandas package.
 Anaconda is most often used for this (as the python installation) but there are lots of other ways to do it too.